it-tinyangel/JS-core-the-Document-Object-Model-the-DOM-Tree-and-Nodes-Settings-of-web-page-using-DOM/README.md

 <br>

-The script has been rewritten and creating functions `getUserStyles`, `getUserNavLinks` to collect styles and functions to set them,  such as `setTextColor`, `setNavBackgroundColor`, `setLastChildStyles`, to set styles.
+The script has been rewritten and creating functions `getUserStyles`, `getUserNavLinks` to collect styles and functions to set them,  such as `setTextColor`, `setNavBackgroundColor`, `setLastChildStyles`

 Now the code can be extended and the number of properties increased.